dart-lang/site-www/src/tools/pub/cmd/pub-run.md

 Use this command to run a Dart script in your package, or in one of its dependencies, from the command line.
-If your app uses transformers, pub loads and runs the appropriate transformers, then runs the app, passing in any specified parameters.

 To run an executable when you are not currently inside a package, see the [pub global](/tools/pub/cmd/pub-global) command.